 from driveshaft to rear drive.
 If the nut loosens more than a little, the gears can be ruined, $$$$$.

 d.
 CHECK the rear drive oil level now and then.
-Normal oil level is at the bottom of the threads of the
+Normal oil level is at the very bottom of the threads of the

 filler plug on very early models.
-On later models, there is an oil plug (extreme rear, centered, small
+On later models, there is an oil level plug (extreme rear, centered, small

 plug).
 That plug must not be over-tightened.
 Proper oil level is such that the oil barely runs out, if